 Wine Tasting at Ornellaia Masseto Winery

-After the visit in the Wine Cellars we moved to the top floor and the Wine Tasting Room of Ornellaia, where we had a great introduction to their Super Tuscans!
+After the visit to the Wine Cellars, we moved to the top floor and the Wine Tasting Room of Ornellaia, where we had a great introduction to their Super Tuscans and wine philosophy.

-Our guide and Sommelier held a perfect Wine Tasting with so much facts on each wine, covering everything from the years climate, when the grapes were picked to insights of the complexity in making wines the Ornellaia way and much more.
+Our guide and Sommelier held a perfect Wine Tasting with so many facts on each wine, covering everything from the year's climate, and when the grapes were picked to insights into the complexity of making wines the Ornellaia way.

-My own Wine Tasting Notes of Super Tuscan Wine is in italic, so remember I'm a Wine Layman and no Wine Professional!
+My Wine Tasting Notes of Super Tuscan Wine are in italic, so remember I'm a Wine Layman and no Wine Professional.

 Wine Tasting at Masseto Ornellaia Winery

 Poggio alle Gazze dell’Ornellaia 2017 – Toscana Bianco IGT

 Poggio alle Gazze is an Ornellaia white wine.
 Our first impression is that this is a typical Sauvignon Blanc wine, the aroma gives it away that this blend contains a lot of this grape.
 But then the wine reveals deep, fruity aromas and a refreshing mineral finish, which makes it well-balanced and highly enjoyable.
 I'm not a big fan of white wine but this wine has some really pleasant tones and I really would like to taste it together with some savory seafood dishes!

 81% Sauvignon Blanc, 10% Vermentino, 6% Viogner, 3% Verdicchio Grapes

 Wine Ratings: Wine Advocate 89, James Suckling 93, Antonio Galloni 91 on a scale to 100

 Le Volte dell’Ornellaia 2017 – Toscana IGT Rosso